Mbanks1/art-db/README.md

 Eventually, ArtDB will be broken into 2 major parts.
 A fantasy collection to map out future pieces you'd like to acquire - and a personal collection that entails works that a user already owns.
 This will help a user to value their collection, know its conditions for insurance purposes as well as know exactly where their piece of art is being stored whether that be in a storage facility, living in a home or being showed by an idividual, museum, gallery or auction house.

+My vision for this app is to help solve the problem of managing a studio or small gallery so you will know where all of your works are.

 ```